-Track number of projects that are reviewed for multi-objective opportunities.
+• Track number of projects that are reviewed for multi-objective opportunities.
+Year 19 QLP activities:

 SMC continues to evaluate all SMC-sponsored projects for multi-objective opportunities, such as flood control and water quality.

 F.6 Other Municipal Operations Controls